 Your world is about to change, how much so may be up to you, it may be up to a Judge, it may be up to you and your spouse: Your spouse filed for divorce or you are about to.
 The easiest part of a divorce is that both parties or one party wants a divorce for sure (it is not emotionally easy, just in technical-procedural terms).
 The difficult part of a divorce is knowing your rights, what you can get, what you should fight for, what you probably should not fight for, how much a divorce will cost, is mediation an option and if so, do I need a divorce attorney?
 Yes you should regardless if mediation is involved (usually) or have an attorney review a proposed agreement.
 The hourly rate you pay the attorney is well worth it because any agreement you sign can have a lasting impact.
 When you speak to your spouse during difficult times such as this, I am sorry to say but you may trust but verify.
 Do not trust anyone based on their word on something as important as a divorce and your future.
 When your spouse pushes you not to hire a lawyer or that you do not need a lawyer, be very careful.

-- The first step of a divorce is the actual divorce filing in family court.
+- The first step of the divorce process is the actual divorce filing in family court.
 In Hudson County, the family court is located at 595 Newark Avenue in Jersey City, NJ.
+As a Jersey City divorce lawyer in Hudson County, I am very familiar with the family court in Jersey City, NJ.

 - Step two is to serve the divorce papers on your spouse through your attorney, a sheriff or another way.
 If you are the spouse receiving the paperwork, you must decide if you agree with what is requested and then answer the divorce complaint under the rules of New Jersey Family Court and Civil Procedure.
 It is highly suggested to hire a divorce attorney to handle your case.